mr-chibi/mmo_mobs/README.md

 - Customizable Drop Chances for [Armor] & [HandItems]
 - Reset Command to reset attributes for [HandItems, Boots, Leggings, Chestplate, Helmet, Skulls or Heads] when holding selected Item in hand and toggling command for the specific slot.
 - Saving Command (to save mob you created into a spawn egg!
 For later use and editing!)
+- Inserting data into storage allowing custom mobs to spawn into the world for vanilla survival gameplay!